Training Programs: BTDPC Program

 To be eligible to apply, you must:

-- Be a graduate of a minimum four-year recognised university dental program not recognised by CDAC
+- Be a graduate of a minimum four-year university dental program not recognised by CDAC

-- Be a Canadian citizen or a permanent resident of Canada on or before the application deadline
+- Be a Canadian citizen or a permanent resident of Canada, be a Convention Refugee with a notice of decision in Canada, or be a Protected Person in Canada on or before the application deadline

-- Have passed, within three years of the application deadline, these exams:
+- Have passed, within sixty (60) months of the application deadline, these exams:

 - Assessment of Fundamental Knowledge (AFK)